adacountymilitia/website/_pages/about.md

 ## Statement of Ethics

-It is the duty of the citizen’s militia to protect and defend the unalienable Rights ofall members of the community.
+It is the duty of the citizen's militia to protect and defend the unalienable Rights ofall members of the community.
 Under no circumstances will the militia tolerate those who advocate acts of criminal violence, terrorism or a change away from our republican form of government; nor will it support any specific political party or candidate, nor espouse any particular religious denomination or doctrine.
 All members must understand the duties and obligation of both citizens and government under the United States and their state's constitution.

 ## Mission Statement